 - On May 28, 2014, the FASB and IASB issued their final standard on revenue from contracts with customers.
-The standard, issued as ASU 2014-091 by the FASB and as IFRS 152 by the IASB, outlines a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and supersedes ASC 605-353 (formerly SOP 81-14) and most other current revenue recognition guidance (including other industry-specific guidance). - The new standard requires management to use judgment to (1) determine whether contracts with one customer (or related parties) should be combined and treated as a single contract, (2) identify the number of performance obligations in a contract, and (3) determine the transaction price. - Revenue from contracts for customized goods that an entity creates by providing a "service" to a customer (i.e., the goods have no alternative use to the entity and the entity has a right to payment for performance to date) will need to be recognized over time as the goods are constructed. - The manner in which revenue is recognized for long-term contracts may be affected, since management will need to assess and demonstrate how control of goods and services is transferred to the customer over time. - Entities will need to determine whether contract costs should be capitalized and amortized as the related revenue is recognized or whether such costs should be expensed as incurred. - The new standard requires significantly more extensive disclosures than current guidance; therefore, aerospace and defense (A&D) entities may need to modify their systems and processes to gather information about contracts with customers that is not otherwise readily available. - 1 FASB Accounting Standards Update No. 2014-09, Revenue From Contracts With Customers. - 2 IFRS 15, Revenue From Contracts With Customers. - For titles of FASB Accounting Standards Codification (ASC) references, see Deloitte's "Titles of Topics and Subtopics in the FASB Accounting Standards Codification." - 4 AICPA Statement of Position 81-1, Accounting for Performance of Construction-Type and Certain Production-Type Contracts.
+The standard, issued as ASU 2014-091 by the FASB and as IFRS 152 by the IASB, outlines a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and supersedes ASC 605-353 (formerly SOP 81-14) and most other current revenue recognition guidance (including other industry-specific guidance). - The new standard requires management to use judgment to (1) determine whether contracts with one customer (or related parties) should be combined and treated as a single contract, (2) identify the number of performance obligations in a contract, and (3) determine the transaction price. - The manner in which revenue is recognized for long-term contracts may be affected, since management will need to assess and demonstrate how construction projects and other goods and services meet the criteria for revenue recognition over time. - Entities will need to determine whether contract costs should be capitalized and amortized as the related revenue is recognized or whether such costs should be expensed as incurred. - The new standard requires significantly more extensive disclosures than current guidance; therefore, engineering and construction (E&C) entities may need to modify their systems and processes to gather information about contracts with customers that is not otherwise readily available. - 1 FASB Accounting Standards Update No. 2014-09, Revenue From Contracts With Customers. - 2 IFRS 15, Revenue From Contracts With Customers. - For titles of FASB Accounting Standards Codification (ASC) references, see Deloitte's "Titles of Topics and Subtopics in the FASB Accounting Standards Codification." - 4 AICPA Statement of Position 81-1, Accounting for Performance of Construction-Type and Certain Production-Type Contracts.